MiKTeX/miktex/README.md

     cmake ../source

-If you are doing an out-of-source build, then you have to specify the path to the MiKTeX source code directory (`../source` in the example above).
+Here you have to specify the path to the MiKTeX source code directory (`../source` in the example above).

 CMake for Windows may require a generator specification.
 If you want to generate Makefiles for `nmake`, run this: